laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Pathogen evolution
+  - Microbial evolution
-  - Bacterial effectors
+  - Niche adaptation
-  - Microbial genomics
+  - Comparative genomics

 # Education to show in About widget
 education: